 To assist the University in offering the finest education possible, one must treat the University campus and the University resources with respect.
 Such respect involves stewardship of community assets through responsible use, as well as refraining from damaging or misusing University facilities and resources.
 The following is prohibited:

-The Undergraduate Advising Center serves as a source of academic information and support for new and returning traditional students.
+Academic Advisors serve as a source of academic information and support for new and returning traditional students.
 Academic advisors provide information about the university's curriculum, policies, procedures and expectations.
 This not only fosters academic success, but allows students the opportunity to become proactive in terms of their education.
-Students are assigned an academic advisor who will work with them throughout their academic career at Benedictine University at Springfield.
+Students are assigned an academic advisor who will work with them throughout their academic career at Benedictine University.

 The Benedictine University Campus Police Department works to provide resources that ensure a safe campus environment and improve the quality of life within the University Community.
 The department is staffed by state certified police officers, with the same authority as municipal police and county sheriffs, including the power of arrest, who provide a full range of safety and security services.
 University Police can assist with by providing escorts to vehicles, access to locked vehicles, battery jumps and other services.